dqops/dqo/docs/checks/column/strings/string-surrounded-by-whitespace-count.md

 **string surrounded by whitespace count** checks

 **Description**
-Column level check that ensures that there are no more than a maximum number of surrounded by whitespace strings in a monitored column.
+Column-level check that ensures that there are no more than a maximum number of surrounded by whitespace strings in a monitored column.

 ___